 - OpEx - the money you use to pay off your business’s operating expenses

 If you prioritise yourself in the payment equation (which you should since you did the hard work of starting and running this business), you’ll never have to struggle with money down the road.

 Of course, to ensure you earn enough income to do this, you have to set the right rate.
 And, as Simon advises, that means stepping away from the hourly rate treadmill.
 This is going to be the hardest part to do, but it’ll pay off if you can make it work.

 Want Help Charging Better Fees?

-Take this free online course and earn what you’re worth on Day 1.
+Take this free webinar and earn what you’re worth on Day 1.

 4. Create Your Toolbox

 There’s no way to start a WordPress business without first having a set of tools you can rely on.
 You don’t have to go crazy with this.
 Just focus on the essentials: